 Mammoth Hot Springs are a surface expression of the deep volcanic forces at work in Yellowstone.
 Although these springs lie outside the caldera boundary, scientists surmise that the heat from the hot springs comes from the same magmatic system that fuels other Yellowstone thermal areas.
 A large fault system runs between Norris Geyser Basin and Mammoth, which may allow thermal water to flow between the two.
 Also, multiple basalt eruptions have occurred in this area.
 Thus, basalt may be a heat source for the Mammoth area.

-You can learn more about Mammoth Hot Springs here
+You can learn more about Mammoth Hot Springs on the NPS website here